 Students will learn principles in basic safety (10-hr OSHA), construction math, hand and power tool operation, blueprint reading, material handling, communication and employability skills.
 An emphasis will be placed on safe and green construction practices.
+Industry-recognized credentials will be embedded in this course.
 Fee: \$30.00